microsoft/terminal/doc/specs/#3327 - Application Theming/#3327 - Application Theming.md

 The biggest compatibility concern is regarding the existing values for the `theme` property, which is addressed above.

+[TODO!]: # TODO: Deprecating the current titlebar acrylic setting, or totally overriding in theme.

 ### Performance, Power, and Efficiency

 ## Potential Issues